dmbarbour/glas/docs/GlasZero.md

-# The g0 Syntax
+# The g0 Language

-The g0 syntax is a lightweight layer above the Glas program model, similar to a Forth or Scheme, and is intended to serve a bootstrap role in the Glas system.
-Associated file extension is `.g0`.

-The g0 syntax has limited support for staged metaprogramming, local variables for convenient data plumbing, and assumptions/assertions as a simple basis for tests and types.
-However, the intention is that g0 is a transitory syntax and that users will develop more sophisticated language modules after bootstrap.
+The g0 syntax is Forth-like, optimized for simplicity and directness of compilation to Glas programs.
+Like many Forths, a subset of g0 words are macros, evaluated at compile-time to support metaprogramming.

+In context of Glas system, g0 is the bootstrapped language.
+After successfully bootstrapped, extracted binaries will depend only on state of the module system and not on versions of tools.
+Though, tools do affect performance.

+The g0 language will be used as a foundation to define other language modules, which may trade simplicity and directness for greater readability or usability.

 ## Top Level

 The top-level of a g0 program consists of namespace management, i.e. imports and new definitions.
-Line comments are also permitted, treated as whitespace within the g0 text.
-The g0 language also supports static assertions for lightweight testing.
+Line comments are also permitted, treated as whitespace.
+The g0 language supports static assertions for lightweight testing.

         open foo
         from bar import baz, word as bar-word